wotschofsky/domain-digger/SETUP.md

 # Setting Up Domain Digger

+> Read [CONTRIBUTING.md](./CONTRIBUTING.md) for what to know when contributing to Domain Digger 👀

 ## About the project

 Domain Digger is built with the Next.js App Router and relies on some Vercel-exclusive features (namely, regional edge functions) for full functionality.
 The app is styled with Tailwind and shadcn/ui.